Embeddings of semisimple complex Lie groups and cohomological components of modules: Special cases and examples

 \subsection{Homogeneous rational curves}

 In this section, we take ${\mk g}=\mk{sl}_2$ included in a semisimple Lie algebra $\wt{\mk g}$ and study the resulting equivariant embeddings of $X=\PP^1$ into a higher dimensional flag manifold $\wt{X}$.
-First we consider the special case when ${\mk g}$ is a principal three-dimensional subalgebra of $\wt{\mk g}$.
-Then we use this case and the results on regular embeddings from section \ref{Sec Regular} to deal with a more general situation.
-We do not present a complete treatment of the general case, but indicate an approach which might lead to a complete solution.
-This approach relies on Dynkin's classification of three dimensional simple subalgebras of semisimple Lie algebras, \cite{Dynkin-SS}.
+First we consider the special case when ${\mk g}$ is a principal three-dimensional subalgebra of $\wt{\mk g}$ (the definition is give below).
+Then we use this case and the results on regular embeddings from Section \ref{Sec Regular} to deal with a more general situation.

-\subsubsection{Principal rational curves.}
+\subsubsection{Principal rational curves}

-Let ${\mk g}=\mk{sl}_2$ be included in a semisimple Lie algebra $\wt{\mk g}$ as a principal three-dimensional subalgebra.
-Before discussing the resulting cohomological components let us briefly recall, following Kostant \cite{Kostant-PTDS}, some notions and facts relevant to our discussion.
+We start by recalling, following Kostant \cite{Kostant-PTDS}, the definition as some basic properties of principal three dimensional subalgebras of semisimple Lie algebras.
+After that, we study the resulting embeddings of flag manifolds and give a complete classification of the cohomological components of modules.

 The nilpotent elements in the semisimple complex Lie algebra $\wt{\mk g}$ are divided into conjugacy classes under the action of the adjoint group.
 The largest class is the one of principal nilpotent elements, which is characterized by the property that each representative $\varepsilon$ is contained in a unique maximal subalgebra $\wt{\mk n}$ consisting of nilpotent elements, $\varepsilon\in\wt{\mk n}\subset\wt{\mk g}$.
 The normalizer of $\wt{\mk n}$ is a Borel subalgebra $\wt{\mk b}$ of $\wt{\mk g}$.
 Let $\wt{\mk h}\subset\wt{\mk b}$ be any Cartan subalgebra, to which we associate roots and root vectors as usual.
 Let $\wt{\alpha}_1,...,\wt{\alpha}_\ell$ be the simple roots associated to $\wt{\mk b}$.
 Then the principal nilpotent elements contained in $\wt{\mk n}$ are alternatively characterized by the fact that in the expression